Jack Willie Lipitoa

 Jack Willie Lipitoa (born c.
 1933) is a Niuean politician and former Member of the Niue Assembly.
 He is the older brother of former Cabinet Minister Enetama Lipitoa.

 Lipitoa worked as a teacher, first at Matalave and then at Niue High School.
 He was first elected to the Niuean Assembly at the 1987 Niuean general election, replacing his brother who had moved to a seat on the common roll.
 He has been re-elected at every election since.
 He retired at the 2023 election.

-Honours
+Honours and awards

-Lipitoa was awarded the Queen's Service Medal in the 1999 Queen's Birthday Honours.
+In 1990, Lipitoa received the New Zealand 1990 Commemoration Medal.
+He was awarded the Queen's Service Medal in the 1999 Queen's Birthday Honours.
 At the 2021 Niue National Awards, he was awarded the Niue Distinguished Service Cross.